gnufreex/Jenkins/README.md

 ![](docker-image.png)

-When we direct the browser to the mentioned socket, we will be greeted with jenkins interface asking for password.
+When we direct the browser to the mentioned socket (the ip of your node which you can get from AWS console of by typing kubectl describe nodes, plust the port), we will be greeted with jenkins interface asking for password.
 To get the randomized password, we will need to go in Rancher UI to Cluster >> quickstart (this is name of the cluster) and then launch kubectl in top right corner.
 There we need to see name of the pod